m-metodiev/m-metodiev.github.io/_teaching/2026_project_varem.md

 ---
-title: "How many clusters are there in the galaxy dataset?
-(10 hours of teaching)"
+title: "The Variational EM Algorithm (10 hours of teaching)"
 collection: teaching
 type: "Graduate Project"
-permalink: /teaching/2025_project_galaxy
+permalink: /teaching/2026_project_varem
 venue: "Polytech"
-date: 2025-09-01
+date: 2026-01-01
 location: "Clermont-Ferrand, France"
 ---

-The goal was to replicate the results of the following article: Grün, B., Malsiner-Walli, G. & Frühwirth-Schnatter, S. How many data clusters are in the Galaxy data set?.
-Adv Data Anal Classif 16, 325–349 (2022).
+The goal was to replicate the results of the following article: Daudin, J. J., Picard, F., & Robin, S. (2008).
+A mixture model for random graphs.
+Statistics and computing, 18(2), 173-183.